 Back in 2016, the Government of India officially closed the HMT watch-making division after decades of mounting losses up to Rs 2500 crores, according to a CNBC report.
-However, even after that, the company continued assembling and selling mechanical and quartz watches through its official website, under the HMT Limited Auxiliary Business Division.
-Currently, HMT Heritage Centre & Museum stands in Bengaluru where people can go and view the brand’s legacy and its important place in the watchmaking landscape of the country; at the adjoining shop, one can also buy new HMT watches.
+However, even after that the company continued assembling and selling a limited range of mechanical and quartz watches using existing component stocks and parts from vendors—through its official website— this will cease after this latest application.
+Currently, HMT Heritage Centre & Museum stands in Bengaluru where people can go and view the brand’s legacy and its important place in the watchmaking landscape of the country; at the adjoining shop, one can even buy new HMT watches.
 HMT’s last functional watch manufacturing plant, located in Tumakuru (Tumkur), Karnataka, officially shut down on May 1, 2016, following a decision by the Cabinet Committee on Economic Affairs (CCEA) in January 2016 to shut down the subsidiary.

 Can we still buy HMT watches from the official website?